sjp38/hackermail/USAGE.md

 opened from `hkml list` output), the screen is called text screen type.

 From this type, the `r` and `f` key bindings for replying and forwarding mail are supported, if the screen is displaying a mail.
-Also, the menu (`m` or `M` key) on this screen shows below options.
+Also, the menu (`m` key) on this screen shows below options.

 - Saving the text to a file, or the clipboard.
 - If the focused line contains git commit ids, the menu shows items for showing